Undergraduate Program

 Sophomore Secondary major: The secondary major can be completed in 6 semesters with a little bit of careful planning.
 You may need to take several CS courses per semester, but this is still achievable.

 Junior Primary major: The CS primary major is not designed for less than 6 semesters.
 If you were pursing another Engineering major and only lack CS specific classes, then it may be possible.
-You should meet with Dr. J. Johnson prior to transfer to be sure you can finish.
+You should meet with Dr. G. Hemingway prior to transfer to be sure you can finish.
 If you are willing to stay an extra year to finish this late-add CS major, that is another option.
 The minor is strongly recommended however.

 Junior Secondary major: Completing the CS secondary major in 4 semesters is not possible unless you have taken at least CS2201 prior to your Junior year.
 With very little variance allowed, and assuming required classes are not scheduled at the same time, you may be able to complete the major, but it is highly unlikely and no guarantees will be made.